tblanchard/SmalltalkCollections4ObjC/README.md

 ## Installation

-SmalltalkCollections is available through [CocoaPods](http://cocoapods.org).
+SmalltalkCollections is meant to be available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "SmalltalkCollections"
 ```

+but I am not at all certain I have the pod manifest correct.
+So downloading and just adding the files to your project might be your best bet.
+Experienced pod builders that want to help - pull requests would be super welcome.

 ## Author